-A cervical spine condition can lead to pain that radiates through your shoulders and down your arms.
+A dysfunction in your cervical spine can lead to pain that radiates through your shoulders and down your arms.

 If this is the case for you, an injection of cortisone steroid can be a great short-term solution.
 Read on for a step-by-step overview of this common procedure:

-When nerves in this area are pinched or irritated, you may feel pain along this path.
+When your cervical nerves are pinched or irritated, you may feel pain along any one of your nerve paths.
 This pain is referred to as cervical radiculopathy.

 Epidural steroid injections are intended to treat pain provoked by conditions that cause inflammation and/or irritation to the nerves as they exit the spine on each side of the vertebrae.